LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-W01D1-IntroToCourse.md

 ### Term Project

-Let's look at the term project requirements
+Let's look at the term project requirements.

+### Lab Assignments

+Fork last term's repository for use this term.

+Look at this week's lab assignment.